Lick Creek, Indiana: Religion

 Two churches existed on the settlement.
 A Methodist church, the Union Meeting House, was established when Ishmael (Jr.) and Lucretia Roberts sold an acre to trustees David Dugged and Martin Scott on April 27, 1837.
-It is unclear whether this was an offshoot of the White Methodist church presence in Paoli meant to serve the Black population, or if it was specifically an African Methodist Episcopal church.
+It is unclear whether this was an offshoot of the White Methodist church presence in Paoli meant to serve the Black population, or if it was specifically an African Methodist Episcopal church from the beginning.
 The African Methodist Episcopal Church (AME) was a center of daily life in Lick Creek.
 The first confirmed Lick Creek AME church was built in 1843 on land sold by Thomas and Matilda Roberts to five trustees for the purpose of erecting a church.
 Both churches were initially part of the Salem Circuit of AME churches, and were later identified as the Lick Creek Circuit.
 The second AME church lasted from 1843 to 1869, when the land was bought by Eli Roberts.
 Membership numbers were released sporadically over the lifespan of the church, with 34 reported members in 1845 and 22 reported members and one probationer in 1862.
 In 1845, membership in of the Lick Creek Church dwarfed the Paoli AME Church nearly 3:1.
 Attendance steadily declined over the years due to the population drop in Lick Creek post-Civil War.